tablelandnetwork/docs/docs/tutorials/table-reads-chainlink.md

 A number of helper methods are included for setting the request URL, path, fee, and oracle:

-- `setRequestUrl` ⇒ Set the `url` to some HTTPS URL (e.g., the one noted above) for the Tableland `healthbot` table).
+- `setRequestUrl` ⇒ Set the `url` to some HTTPS URL (e.g., the one noted above) for the Tableland `healthbot` table.
-- setRequestPath ⇒ Set the `path` to a single word response that maps to a `uint256`.
+- `setRequestPath` ⇒ Set the `path` to a single word response that maps to a `uint256`.
-- `setOracle` ⇒ Set the oracle contract address by which to make the off-chain request.
+- `setOracle` ⇒ Set the oracle contract address by which to make the offchain request.
 - `setJobId` ⇒ Set the `_jobId` as specified by the oracle.
 - `setFee` ⇒ Set the Chainlink `fee`.
 - `setLinkToken` ⇒ Set the Chainlink LINK token address (can be helpful in testing scenarios but in theory, not needed after deployment).